 The period from May to August 2015 was seen as a time for the Community to collect their thoughts about continuing with the WNDP.
-A Public Meeting was held at the end of August where the Community decision was to continue with a second Phase of progress.
+The Annual Parish Meeting was held on the 9th July where the community decision was to continue with a second Phase of progress.

-The period between September 2015 and Christmas 2015 was primarily concerned with getting the working groups up and running with new structure of the WNDP Forum.
-We took full advantage of two annual December events to distribute leaflets and create an increased awareness prior to commencing a programme of full engagement in 2016 which centred on a Car Park Survey in April, a Housing Survey in March and the Summer Roadshows in June 2016.
-Full details can be found in the appendices.
+The period between September 2015 and Christmas 2015 was primarily concerned with getting the working groups up and running within the new structure of the WNDP Forum.
+We took full advantage of two annual December events to distribute leaflets and create an increased awareness prior to commencing a programme of full engagement in 2016 which centred on the working groups, a Car Park Survey in April, a Housing Survey in March and the Summer Roadshows in June 2016.
+Full details can be found on the website.